-We have shown different application of QNNs which possess multi-qubit interactions.
-These terms induce connectivities among quantum perceptrons that deviate from the current network paradigm of additive activations.
-It is due to the multi-qubit terms in the potentials that one can avoid the presence of internal hidden layers without sacrificing approximative power.
+We have shown different applications of QNNs which possess multi-qubit interactions.
 Meanwhile, the performance is enhanced compared to the same topology of a QNN without multi-qubit interactions.
+The multi-qubit interaction terms induce connectivities among quantum perceptrons that deviate from the current network paradigm of additive activations.
+It is due to the multi-qubit terms in the potentials that one can avoid the presence of some hidden layer without sacrificing approximative power.
 Such architecture allows us to address the connectivity challenge in scaling up QNNs.
 Moreover, the simple configuration helps to control the efficiency of the training processes.
 During the training process of all the examples shown above, the activation function (Eq. \ref{sigmoid}) based on the adiabatic evolution of the system is used.
 Instead, one may use {\it shortcuts to adiabaticity} to accelerate the formation of the activation function in physical registers~\cite{Ban20}.